Graduate Admissions and Graduate Studies

 San Francisco, CA 94132–4013

-Applicants to graduate degree, credential, second baccalaureate, or certificate programs should apply early in the application period so that the Division of Graduate Studies can verify minimum university admission requirements and then forward this review to the department/programs by the department deadlines.
+Applicants to a graduate degree, credential, second baccalaureate, or certificate program should apply early in the application period so that the Division of Graduate Studies can verify minimum University admission requirements and then forward this review to the department/programs by the department deadlines.

 Applicants to either of the two joint doctoral programs should check the Graduate Studies website for links to the department for specific application deadlines and requirements.